Noise and Capacity Management Office

 Aerials_02-08-23_061_Airport

-Noise Ordinance
+Noise Compatibility Ordinance

 The Noise Compatibility Ordinance, grandfathered under the Airport Noise and Capacity Act (ANCA) of 1990, is the City and Airport’s most effective tool for managing flight activity and associated noise exposure.
-It is the goal of the City that incompatible property in the vicinity of the Airport is not exposed to noise above Community Noise Equivalent Level (CNEL) 65.
+It is the goal of the City that incompatible property in the vicinity of the Airport is not exposed to noise at or above Community Noise Equivalent Level (CNEL) 65.

 Read More